-Amplitude compression is one of the points of interest as well : radio frequency signals are significantly large and transfer rates between hardware and software can easily become a bottleneck.
-In that sense, having upstream compression would alleviate these bottlenecks [Soto-Cajiga et al., 2012, Akkala et al., 2014b].
-Alternatives include [Akkala et al., 2014a, Boonleelakul et al., 2013] to adjust high dynamic ranges (12 bits and more) to the 8 bits of LCDs and CRTs, but also using the ITU-T G.711. standard (or a-law) used in sound compression.
+Amplitude compression is another points of interest: radio frequency signals are significantly large, and transfer rates between hardware and software can easily become the limiting factor.
+In this sense, having upstream compression would alleviate these bottlenecks [Soto-Cajiga et al., 2012, Akkala et al., 2014b].
+Alternatives [Akkala et al., 2014a, Boonleelakul et al., 2013] include to adjust high dynamic ranges (12 bits and more) to the 8 bits of LCDs and CRTs, but also using the ITU-T G.711 standard (or the a-law) used in sound compression.

-Scan conversion is also a point of interest in the case of single sensor designs.
-In the case of mechanical sweeping of an imaging area or volume, it is often necessary to reconstruct a geometrically correct image from the RF signals.
-Several algorithms have been developed to tackle this issue, citing for example only [Csány et al., 2019] for real time scan conversion, starting from the late 70s [Ophir and Maklad, 1979].
+Scan conversion is another point of interest in single-sensor designs.
+In the case of mechanical sweeping of an imaging area or volume, it is often necessary to geometrically reconstruct a geometrically the image from the RF signals.
+Several algorithms have been developed to tackle this issue [Ophir and Maklad, 1979], with a focus on real-time scan conversion [Csány et al., 2019].

-Deconvolution: if a point source object is scanned with an ultrasound transducer, it will be not be represented as a sharp point but as a blurred smear.
-The magnitude of blur in relation to the actual dimension of the point source is a measure for the resolution of the system.
-To record this behaviour, a Point-Spread-Function (PSF) is measured, the "impulse response" of the system.
-Knowing a system’s PSF make improving the image resolution an inverse problem [Jensen et al., 1993, Dalitz et al., 2015].
-It establishes the possibility to recursively reconstruct the true position of the point source by the inverse convolution (deconvolution).
-Applying deconvolution filters to an image in order to inverse the optical distortions and hence reduce the blurring is a critical step in medical imaging to enhance the image quality [Dalitz et al., 2015].
+Deconvolution.
+If a point source object is scanned with an ultrasound transducer, it will be not be represented as a sharp point but as a blurred smear.
+The magnitude of blur in relation to the actual dimension of the point source is a measure of the resolution of the system.
+To record this behaviour, a point-spread function (PSF) is measured, i.e., the "impulse response" of the system.
+Knowing a system’s PSF makes improving the image resolution an inverse problem [Jensen et al., 1993, Dalitz et al., 2015].
+It establishes the possibility of recursively reconstructing the true position of the point source through the inverse convolution (deconvolution).
+Applying deconvolution filters to an image in order to inverse the optical distortions, and hence reduce the blurring, is a critical step to enhance image quality in medical imaging [Dalitz et al., 2015].

-Synthetic Aperture Focusing (SAF) : it can be noted that single element sensors (often focused as a given depth) have good characteristics to image around this region of depth.
+Synthetic Aperture Focusing (SAF) : it can be noted that single-element sensors (often focused as a given depth) have good characteristics to image around this region of depth.
 However, outside of this fixed depth, the resolution quickly degrades - which can can be alleviated by using synthetic aperture focusing [Andresen et al., 2011, Assef et al., 2015, LI et al., 2018, Lewandowski et al., 2012, Zhang et al., 2016].
-Other Synthetic Aperture techniques (SAFT) have been widely discussed, for example in [Romero-Laorden et al., 2013, Jeon et al., 2019] or earlier on [Burckhardt et al., 1974] .

-MSAS/MFFS : Monostatic Synthetic Aperture Scanner (MSAS) and Monostatic Fixed Focus Scanner (MFFS) are approaching worth citing in the review of data processing, as developed by [Bottenus et al., 2015, Ylitalo and Ermert, 1994, Heuvel et al., 2017, Nikolov et al., 2008].
+Other synthetic aperture techniques have been widely discussed, for example in [Romero-Laorden et al., 2013, Jeon et al., 2019] or earlier on [Burckhardt et al., 1974].
+Similarly, Monostatic Synthetic Aperture Scanner (MSAS) and Monostatic Fixed Focus Scanner (MFFS) are approaching worth citing in the review of data processing, as developed by [Bottenus et al., 2015, Ylitalo and Ermert, 1994, Heuvel et al., 2017, Nikolov et al., 2008].